 Collage and drawing of Neisseria gonorrhoeae showing pili and the three layers of the cell envelop.

-In 48 hours on enriched media (eg, modified Thayer-Martin, Martin-Lewis, GC-Lect, and New ...
+In 48 hours on enriched media (eg, modified Thayer-Martin, Martin-Lewis, GC-Lect, and New York City), gonococci and meningococci form ...